yashmodi9998/MyFitnessTracker/README.md

 // GET: Users/Delete/5

-form that use to delete the user
+form that used to delete the user

  // POST: Users/Delete/5